Seasonal Planning for Kenya Travel

 Jamhuri Day, nationwide.
 On December 12, this Kenyan national holiday celebrates independence from Britain and means "independence" in Swahili.
 Expect fireworks displays and performances in the larger towns.

-Dry Season in Kenya (January and February, June to October)
+Dry Season in Kenya (January & February, June to October)

 A major reason to visit Kenya in the dry season is to witness the Great Migration.
 Starting in the Serengeti in Tanzania (south of Kenya), millions of wildebeest and zebra move north to the Maasai Mara, on Kenya's southwestern border.
 The animals' first significant hurdle is the crocodile-infested Mara River (August).
 Those who survive the crossing fill the Maasai Mara between September and November.
 Of course, where there are wildebeest and zebras, there are also predators like big cats!
 These are prime safari months.